katoid/angular-grid-layout/README.md

 # Angular Grid Layout
 Grid with draggable and resizable items for Angular.
 Perfect fit with highly customizable dashboards.

-It's core functionalities are based in the well known [React-Grid-Layout](https://github.com/STRML/react-grid-layout) library.
+Its core functionalities are based in the well known [React-Grid-Layout](https://github.com/STRML/react-grid-layout) library.
 It can be considered a 'port' (with some changes) to the Angular ecosystem.
 Both cover the same necessities.

 ## Features